jfrog/artifactory-gradle-plugin/README.md

         contextUrl = "http://127.0.0.1:8081/artifactory"
         // Define the project repository to which the artifacts will be published repository {
-            // Set the Artifactory repository key
+            // Option 1 - Define the Artifactory repository key
             repoKey = "libs-snapshot-local"
+            // Option 2 - Specify release and snapshot repositories; let the plugin decide to which one to publish
+            // releaseRepoKey = "libs-release-local"
+            // snapshotRepoKey = "libs-snapshot-local"

             // Specify the publisher username
             username = project.property("artifactory_user") as String
             // Provide the publisher password